alexjurkiewicz/acts/README.rst

 TODO
 ----
 * Add per-directory excludes handling.
-For now, add global excludes in your tarsnap.conf/tarsnaprc file.
+(For now, add global excludes in your *tarsnap.conf*/*.tarsnaprc* file.)

 * Add some backup period configurability.
+(For now, you can edit the hardcoded values in the script for some configurability.)

 Help
 ----
-Email me (alex@bluebottle.net.au), or IRC me (checkers in #tarsnap).
+Email me (alex@jurkiewi.cz), or IRC me (checkers in #tarsnap).